-SUNY Canton
+Monroe College SUNY Canton

-College credits may be earned by meeting the criteria of articulation agreements Tech has established with SELECT colleges.
-In addition, check directly with the postsecondary institutions for any additional credits they may offer.
+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.

-Students must meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: CompTIA Network+ & Certification Exam.
+Students must meet the academic and attendance criteria for a two-year Wilson Tech Certificate of Completion, be High School diploma eligible, and pass the following exam: CompTIA Network+Certification Exam.